notofonts/noto-docs/src/miniarticles/NotoSansLinearA.md

 # Noto Sans Linear A

-Noto Sans Linear A is a sanserif design intended for general use for the Linear A script.
+Noto Sans Linear A is a sanserif design for texts in the historical Linear A script.

-It contains 346 glyphs, and supports 345 characters from the Unicode blocks: Linear A.
+Noto Sans Linear A has multiple weights, contains 346 glyphs, and supports 345 characters: Linear A.

 ## Supported writing systems